DorukAlpSogukkuyu/campusjobs/README.md

 - **Python 3.7+**: Ensure Python is installed on your machine.
 [Download Python](https://www.python.org/downloads/)
 - **PostgreSQL**: Make sure the PostgreSQL database server is installed and running.
 [Download PostgreSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
     - During installation, you will be asked to set a username (e.g., `postgres`) and password.
 You will need these later.
+    - If you get error in the installation part, change your systems regional form to United States at windows>system>time and language>regional form
 - **pgAdmin**: A database management tool like pgAdmin is recommended for easier database management.
 You should get this when you download and install PostgreSQL.

 ### 2. Obtain Project Files